Contracts & Grants Overview

 - - Account balances can be viewed anytime using https://my.ucdavis.edu/ and logging in with a Kerberos ID and password.

 - Once logged into my.ucdavis.edu there will be a list of options that can be clicked on.
 One of these is called "Contracts and Grants."
 If this link is not seen, it can be added by going to page settings at the top right of the page.
-There will be a drop down arrow and there will be an option to "add tile."
+There will be a drop down arrow and there will be the option to "add tile."
 Once "add tile" has been clicked on, a "find tiles" search field will pop up.
 Type in "grants."
 This will bring up the Contracts and Grants tile.
 Add this to view.

 -If weekly account balance reports are needed, the department contracts and grants analyst can generate a report through Decision Support that automatically gets emailed (the dates can be changed to what the faculty member prefers).